anuvind2973/Web-Application-Security/Server Side Template Injection/server side template injection.md

 express purpose.
 This paper defines a methodology for detecting and exploiting template injection and shows it being applied to craft RCE zero-days for two widely deployed enterprise web applications.
 Generic exploits are demonstrated for five of the most popular template engines, including escapes from sandboxes whose entire purpose is to handle user-supplied templates safely.
+#### Let’s look at the following list of some of the most well-known template engines:
+PHP: Smarty, Twigs
+Java: Velocity, Freemaker
+Python: Jinja, Mako, Tornado
+JavaScript: – Jade, Rage
+Ruby: Liquid

 ### Detect Injection
 These chars can be used one by one to check if it is vulnerable until we either get an error, or some characters start disappearing from the output. ${{<%[%'"}}%